Hide table of contents

 This is written in the spirit of “Thinking in public”

-It is by no means an authoritative guide, but more of a snapshot of my (novice, 85% lead) current understanding of the idea.
+It is by no means an authoritative guide, but more of a snapshot of my (baby intermediate, 75% lead) current understanding of the idea.
 Feedback & contributions are welcome!

 Lead projection in West Coast Swing is the technique of foreshadowing the upcoming movement (pattern) through positioning within the slot, adjusting the pitch, rotation, etc at the end of previous movement.